playframework/playframework/documentation/manual/working/javaGuide/main/logging/JavaLogging.md

 Although it may be tempting to use the default logger everywhere, it's generally a bad design practice.
 Creating your own loggers with distinct names allows for flexible configuration, filtering of log output, and pinpointing the source of log messages.

-You can create a new logger using the `Logger.of` factory method with a name argument:
+You can create a new logger using the `LoggerFactory` with a name argument:

 @[logging-create-logger-name](code/javaguide/logging/JavaLogging.java)